 And beyond the pure cost, there’s another very sensible reason you might want your VP Sales to start as a Player-Coach and carry a quota for a little while.
 Because it’s a good test.
 Can he or she really do it?
 Trust me, I can tell you having been a VP in a F500 Tech Co … they are plenty of execs who try to manage but can’t actually do the job itself, at all, or at least, not anymore.

 Here’s the thing though.
 It Just Doesn’t Matter.
 And in the end, it may just be a big distraction.

 The VP Sales hire is super risky.
 More than 50% of them don’t work out.
 But assuming you’ve hired a true manager, a true sales leader … what you need to hold him or her to is an absolute number and an absolute-ish budget.

 E.g., I need you to close $2m in Net New Bookings in the Next 12 Months.
 Or whatever the number is.
 And we have budget for 4 reps plus you.
 Go get it done …

 And in the end, that’s all the matters.
 And at a practical level, especially if you are in a high-velocity category, your VP Sales will quickly have his or hands 100% full figuring out how to best sell, how to best help the reps sell, and how to scale sales.
+She won’t have time to complete open and close deals herself, for the most part.
 As we discussed before, directly selling is probably Job #5 for your VP Sales (more here).

 Beyond that, giving her a quota to start may even be counterproductive.
 Everyone responds to incentives.
 Salespeople, especially so.
 If you have two metrics to hit as VP Sales — one, for yourself; the other, for your team — how do you prioritize?
 Both will likely suffer to some extent, at a practical level.